 3 Personal learning self-assessment survey

-Applicants will fill out a survey that inventories learning styles and asks questions which will allow you to highlight your values, your motivations, the things that matter to you and your aspirations as it pertains to learning, and dentistry
+Applicants will fill out a survey that inventories learning styles and asks questions which will allow you to highlight your values, aspirations, and motivation

 3 Electronic evaluations

-At least one of the evaluators must be a Dean or faculty from dental school you received your dental degree from.
-Sent in electronically with a contact number, contact email and some identifying information such as a signature.
-These assess dental skills, ethics, clinical reasoning, personality, character and patient management.
+At least one evaluator must be a Dean or faculty from the dental school you received your dental degree from.
+These evaluations should assess your dental skills, ethics, clinical reasoning, personality, character, and patient management.

-New Applicants: Need to create an account, enter the application portal and pay, complete the application, and submit documents electronically.
+New Applicants: Click on the link to create an account, enter the application portal and pay.
+Once payment is confirmed you will be able to complete the application and submit documents electronically.